pulumi/terraform-provider-aws/website/docs/r/default_vpc.html.markdown

 using it.
 Please read this document in its entirety before using this resource.

-The `aws_default_vpc` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead "adopts" it into management.
+The `aws_default_vpc` behaves differently from normal resources, in that this provider does not _create_ this resource, but instead "adopts" it into management.

 ## Example Usage